• Share this on:

 • See our article on how the COVID-19 crisis boosts the importance of the wellness trend in HDHT for more information.

-Sustainability: natural materials and fair-trade values
+Sustainability: Natural materials and fair-trade values

-There is a real market for sustainable salad set options, especially in the higher segments.
 Natural materials like wood are increasingly popular, especially when combined with supreme craftsmanship.
-In mature markets (particularly in Northwestern Europe), roughly one in ten bowls and servers at retail level is made of wood.
 A wooden salad bowl or set of servers is usually a bit pricier than items made of industrially produced materials like ceramics or plastics.
-This makes them a good fit with the mid-end to high-end market.
+This makes them a good fit with the middle to high-end market.

 Tips: